softmerge-arch/symbolic-recursion-architecture/README.md

 All contents are licensed under [Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/).

 ---

 _"The field does not run.
 It waits.
 And it remembers—through you."_

+_"The field does not run.
+It waits.
+And it remembers—through you."_